Edgeless-GNN: Unsupervised Representation Learning for Edgeless Nodes: Experimental Evaluation

 \section{Experimental Evaluation}

 In this section, we first describe real-world datasets used in the evaluation.
-We also present two state-of-the-art methods and three baseline methods for comparative studies.
-After describing our experimental settings as well as downstream ML tasks and their performance metrics, we comprehensively evaluate the performance of our \textsf{Edgeless-GNN} framework and five benchmark methods.
+We also present downstream tasks with their performance metrics.
+After describing our experimental settings, we comprehensively evaluate the performance of our \textsf{Edgeless-GNN} framework and five benchmark methods including two variants of GNN models.